tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ![This is the Solution architecture diagram as described in the text below.](images/avdsolutiondiagramv2.png "Solution architecture")

-This diagram shows a Azure Virtual Desktop architecture with on-premises servers for Active Directory.
+This diagram shows an Azure Virtual Desktop architecture with on-premises servers for Active Directory.
 In the diagram, the host pools are providing the AVD session to the different supported devices.
 Azure Monitor, Network Watcher, and Log Analytics are monitoring and logging activity and performance metrics.

 ## Requirements